NCU's Job Posting Database Website for Students and Alumni. Quick access at: www.NorthCentral.edu/CareerWire

 5. Incorporate useful critical responses to their work into subsequent revisions.

-6. Demonstrate practical awareness of classic, contemporary, and avant-garde models of one or more creative literary form (poetry, fiction, creative non-fiction, script).
+6. Demonstrate practical awareness of classic, contemporary, and/or avant-garde models of one or more creative literary forms (poetry, fiction, creative non-fiction, script).

 7. Embrace the constant creative challenge of working through failure.